 Meanwhile, Frank's team were the most prolific side in the Championship last season, scoring 79 goals in their 46 league matches before netting another five in the playoffs.

-Ivan Toney, pictured top, led the way with 33 league goals this season, including one in the playoff final.
+Ivan Toney led the way with 33 league goals this season, including one in the playoff final.

-Having made two PL appearances for Newcastle in 2015/16, the 25-year-old striker will be looking forward to having another crack at the top flight.
+Having made two Premier League appearances for Newcastle in 2015/16, the 25-year-old striker will be looking forward to having another crack at the top flight.

 But the goals have been shared around the Brentford squad, with 17 different players getting on the scoresheet in all competitions last season.

-If they can maintain this attacking verve, they can look forward to their debut PL campaign with optimism after the 2021/22 fixtures are released at 09:00 BST on Wednesday 16 June.
+If they can maintain this attacking verve, they can look forward to their debut PL campaign with optimism.